tbd-ai/tbd-web/README.md

 # TBD-Website
-This is the repository for the website of TBD.
+This is the repository for the TBD website.